-Bone X-rays are used as an essential tool when we perform orthopaedic surgery, such as spinal repair, joint replacements, or fracture reductions.
+Bone X-rays are used as an essential tool when we perform orthopedic surgery, such as spinal repair, joint replacements, and fracture reductions.

 In addition, our doctors often use ultrasound guidance to administer injections to the optimal spot for healing.
 There is no radiation involved with ultrasounds, so they are safe for people with pacemakers, spinal cord stimulators, and other medical devices that cannot handle the radiation of other diagnostic tools.

-Electromyography (EMG) and nerve conduction velocity (NCV) are tests to help your orthopaedic doctor determine how well your muscles and nerves work.
+Electromyography (EMG) and nerve conduction velocity (NCV) are tests to help your orthopedic doctor determine how well your muscles and nerves work.